 And it's usually this complacency that creates a marriage destined to fail.
 When one or both people in the relationship refused to confront the issues when they come up instead of pretending they're not there.

-When those needs are not getting met, that's when we start seeking our own solution elsewhere.
+When those needs are not getting met, that's when we start seeking our own solution outside our marriages.

 But this begins a silent war of inattention and disconnection.